jenheilemann/bitburner-scripts/README.md

 ## Installation

-Create a new script called start.ns by issuing the following command: nano start.ns.
-Make sure you're on your home server if you're not (you can quickly go home by running `home` in the console).
+Create a new script called `start.js` by issuing the following command: `nano start.js`.
+Make sure you are on your home server; if you are not you can quickly go home by running `home` in the console.

 Paste the following content: